-- Once an eligibility determination is issued by a ULJ, any party to the hearing may request reconsideration of the decision within 45 days (after May 5, 2024, 20 days until then).
+- Once an eligibility determination is issued by a ULJ, any party to the hearing may request reconsideration of the decision within 45 days.
 Minn.
 Stat. § 268.105, Subd.
 2. - Once a party requests reconsideration, DEED will give all parties a new deadline to submit a written argument.
 The process is all in writing at this point. - All parties have a right to review the recording of the hearing to assist with reconsideration arguments.
 Will come on a CD. - New evidence will only be considered as it relates to whether a new hearing should be ordered. - The request for reconsideration will typically be reviewed by the same ULJ who presided over the hearing. - Requesting reconsideration is a necessary step to bring the case to the Court of Appeals for review.